Why Test a Database?

 Step 3: Decide How to Perform Regression Testing of Database?

 This is the most important question that comes to the testers’ minds while performing regression testing of the database.
 Regression testing can be performed both in a manual and automated manner.

 A common practice in an agile team is that testers have their own “sandboxes” to work.
 A sandbox is basically a technical environment that isolates untested codes from the production repository.
 You can opt for either of them depending on the size of the tests and database.

 In my opinion, automated regression testing is more beneficial since it allows testers to test and manage a large number of databases without manual intervention.
 In other words, it allows you to perform other tasks while the testing automation tool continues to do its job in the background and sends the report of bugs if any.

-Automated regression testing of database seems more easy and convenient and adds to the testers’ productivity saving a huge amount of time along with imparting following benefits
+Automated regression testing of the database seems more easy and convenient and adds to the testers’ productivity saving a huge amount of time along with imparting the following benefits

 Learn how TestingWhiz can help with your Database Testing Automation…